ricebear-org/ricebear-org.github.io/discord.md

 - All perks from Tier 1.

-- 3 custom channel limit, upped from 1 from Tier 1.
+- 3 restricted channel limit, upped from 1 from Tier 1.

-- Ability to request a custom organization that would not usually be approved with a custom SFW name, its own channels, a choice of channel bitrate (voice channels only), and a configurable member list.
-The maximum bitrate that a custom voice channel can have is 96 kbps (or 128 kbps, if available).
-Channels from the custom organization count towards the 3 custom channel limit.
+- Ability to request a restricted organization that would not usually be approved, with a custom SFW name, its own channels, a choice of channel bitrate (voice channels only), and a configurable allowlist.
+The maximum bitrate that a restricted voice channel can have is 96 kbps (or 128 kbps, if available).
+Channels from the restricted organization count towards the 3 restricted channel limit.

 - Exclusive Supporter Tier 2 role (cannot get Supporter Tier 1 role simultaneously).